-The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present this list of awards.
+The Foundation is dedicated to working in partnership with other like-minded organizations and is proud to present this year’s first round of grant recipients.

 The deadline for our next round of grant applications is